-The top program provides a dynamic real-time view of a running system.
+The top command – referred to below as Linux top – provides a dynamic real-time view of a running system.
 It can display system summary information as well as a list of processes or threads currently being managed by the Linux kernel.
-The types of system summary information shown and the types, order and size of information displayed for processes are all user configurable and that configuration can be made persistent across restarts.
+The types of system summary information shown by Linux top command and the order and size of information displayed are all user configurable and configuration changes can be made persistent across restarts.

-Of course, at times you’ll need to dig a big deeper than top.
-Especially for application performance monitoring, log analytics, etc. Take a look at some of the solutions in my 50 Top Server Monitoring & Application Performance Monitoring (APM) Solutions list.
+Of course, at times you’ll need to dig a bit deeper than Linux top command.
+Especially for application performance monitoring, log analytics, etc. Take a look at some of the solutions in my 100 Top Server Monitoring & Application Performance Monitoring (APM) Solutions list.

 To run Linux top, you simply type top from command line.
-Default top will look similar the above screenshot.
-To customize, lets begin with the memory scale by pressing E and e and continue from there:
+By default the Linux top command will look similar the above screenshot.
+To customize, lets begin with the memory scale by pressing E (shift + e) and e then save changes using W (shift + w) and continue from there:

 E: Extend-Memory-Scale in Summary Area – With this command you can cycle through the available summary area memory scaling which ranges from KiB (kibibytes or 1,024 bytes) through EiB (exbibytes or 1,152,921,504,606,846,976 bytes).
 If you see a `+’ between a displayed number and the following label, it means that top was forced to truncate some portion of that number.
 By raising the scaling factor, such truncation can be avoided.